taogeYT/fast-grpc/docs/index.md

-# FastGRPC
+# Overview
-Fast to Code gRPC in Python 3.9+
+FastGRPC is a high-performance gRPC framework designed to simplify the development of gRPC services

 ## Features
 - Fast to code: FastAPI-like API design